Anna-Maja Kazarian: Personal life

 Kazarian has two sisters.
 She studied artificial intelligence at the Vrije Universiteit Amsterdam.
 Kazarian has also hosted her own Twitch channel since February 2020 that focuses on chess.
 Towards the end of 2021, she signed with the Alliance esports organisation.

 In late 2020, Kazarian joined the Stichting ChessQueens (ChessQueens Foundation), an organization run by many of the leading women's chess players in the Netherlands with the goals of supporting the top women's players in the country and more broadly to encourage the participation of Dutch women and girls in chess.

 In late 2022, Kazarian competed in the Dutch version of The Genius.

+On June 15th, 2026, Kazarian announced she got married.